edsml-ger23/SEDD-Carbon-Accounting/README.md

 Utils:
 1. **[data_utils.py](ReforesTree/data_utils.py)**: This file provides utilities and helper functions for all non-model related tasks—enhancing images, handling bounding boxes, performing various pre-processing and post-processing, calculating AGB, and visualization.
 It is split into sections for pre-processing, post-processing, and applying allometric equations.
-2. **[model_utils.py](ReforesTree/model_utils.py)**: This file provides utilities and helper functions for all model related tasks.
+2. **[model_utils.py](ReforesTree/model_utils.py)**: This file provides utilities and helper functions for all model-related tasks.
 It is split also into sections, each one representing a different model development process.
 The sections are DeepForest Training, Diameter Model, SEDD model (inclusive of both S-SEDD and DS-SEDD), and allometric equation development.

 Next, there are seven **Jupyter Notebooks**, giving the user a behind-the-scenes look into the iterative process of model development as well as pre and post processing.
 Comments and markdown cells in those individual notebooks will provide even more context.

 Model development:
 1. **[model_development.ipynb](ReforesTree/model_development.ipynb)**: Grabbing the model_development moniker is the notebook behind the main model of the project—the SEDD model.
 Since the S-SEDD and DS-SEDD models are submitted for training and evaluation via scripts, this notebook mostly serves as a testing ground.
-Representative of the S-SEDD model, it uses a smaller dataframe to visualize and test the training process.
+Representative of the S-SEDD model, it uses a smaller data frame to visualize and test the training process.
-2. **[allometric_equations.ipynb](ReforesTree/allometric_equations.ipynb)**: This notebook details the process to train, validate, test, and choose the AGB prediciton model, including other models that were not chosen.
+2. **[allometric_equations.ipynb](ReforesTree/allometric_equations.ipynb)**: This notebook details the process of training, validating, testing, and choosing the AGB prediction model, including other models that were not chosen.
 3. **[diameter_model.ipynb](ReforesTree/diameter_model.ipynb)**: As with the allometric_equation notebook, this notebook details the process of training, validating, and testing the DBH model.
 It also includes other attempted models that were not chosen.
 4. **[deep_forest_training.ipynb](ReforesTree/deep_forest_training.ipynb)**: Not quite model development, this file shows the fine-tuning process of the DeepForest model as well as generates the bounding box outputs to be used in post-processing alongside the outputs from the SEDD evaluation.

 Pre and post processing:
-1. **[pre_processing.ipynb](ReforesTree/pre_processing.ipynb)**: It is what it sounds like—a notebook focused on pre-processing, including testing different image enhancements, culling tiles with two much white space, and counting how often each species appears in the data.
+1. **[pre_processing.ipynb](ReforesTree/pre_processing.ipynb)**: It is what it sounds like—a notebook focused on pre-processing, including testing different image enhancements, culling tiles with too much white space, and counting how often each species appears in the data.
-2. & 3. **[S-SEDD_post_processing.ipynb](ReforesTree/S-SEDD_post_processing.ipynb)** and **[DS-SEDD_post_processing.ipynb](ReforesTree/DS-SEDD_post_processing.ipynb)**: These virually identical files load in the outputs from the two different SEDD models, kept distinct so final solutions can be compared.
-They complete the pipeline, combining the output from the SEDD models with the DeepForest model, then passing that combined dataframe to the DBH model, before using the custom AGB models to predict biomass and using simple math to calculate carbon sequestration potential.
+2. & 3. **[S-SEDD_post_processing.ipynb](ReforesTree/S-SEDD_post_processing.ipynb)** and **[DS-SEDD_post_processing.ipynb](ReforesTree/DS-SEDD_post_processing.ipynb)**: These virtually identical files load in the outputs from the two different SEDD models, kept distinct so final solutions can be compared.
+They complete the pipeline, combining the output from the SEDD models with the DeepForest model, then passing that combined data frame to the DBH model, before using the custom AGB models to predict biomass and using simple math to calculate carbon sequestration potential.

 ### Testing